Homestyle Refried Beans

 Below is my easy to follow video tutorial on how to make this Homestyle Refried Beans.

-Instant pot: Cooking beans in an Instant Pot offers many benefits.
-No soaking is required, saving time and effort.
-The beans turn out soft, creamy, and tender, perfect for mashing.
-Plus, they’re done in nearly half the time it takes on the stovetop!
+- Instant pot: Cooking beans in an Instant Pot saves time, no soaking needed.
+They turn out soft, creamy, and tender in half the time of the stovetop.

-Clay pot: Clay pots (ollas de barro) are a traditional staple in Mexican cooking, offering even heat distribution and moisture retention.
-They impart a subtle, earthy flavor that’s characteristic of authentic Mexican cuisine.
-See my Authentic Frijoles de la Olla VIDEO for a visual guide on using clay pots and experiencing the traditional method.
+- Clay pot: Clay pots (ollas de barro) are a Mexican staple, offering even heat, moisture, and a subtle earthy flavor.
+See my Authentic Frijoles de la Olla VIDEO for a traditional guide.

-Sort through the beans, removing any rocks, broken, or shriveled beans, and then give them a good rinse (soaking overnight is optional.)
+Sort beans, discarding rocks, broken, or shriveled ones, then rinse (soaking overnight is optional).

-Add the drained beans, onion, bay leaf, garlic, salt, and water to a large pot.
-Bring to a gentle simmer.
-Cover and cook for about 2 hours, or until the beans are creamy and tender.
-Discard the bay leaf, garlic, and onion.
+Add drained beans, onion, bay leaf, garlic, salt, and water to a large pot.
+Bring to a gentle simmer, cover, and cook for about 2 hours, until creamy and tender.
+Remove bay leaf, garlic, and onion.

 Canned beans